Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 | ----------- | ----------------- | ------------------ |
 | 1000        | 307               | 30.7%              |

 Here we used SUM, CASE and WHEN to do conditional summations of the customers churned.
-In order to get the correct percentage we multiplied the ratio by 100 and both the denominator and numerator were converted to floats so that the percentage also came out as a float, we then converted this to text and added a percentage sign.
+In order to get the correct percentage, we multiplied the ratio by 100 and both the denominator and numerator were converted to floats so that the percentage also came out as a float, we then converted this to text and added a percentage sign.
 30.7% of the customers churned.

 ### 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
 ```sql